irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

             var apiInstance = new DocumentsApi(apiClient);
             var requestParameters = new GetDocumentListRequest();
-            requestParameters.AvalaraVersion = 1.0;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
+            requestParameters.AvalaraVersion = 1.2;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
-The header can be treated like a \"Fingerprint\" (optional) requestParameters.StartDate = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Start date of documents to return.
+The header can be treated like a fingerprint. (optional) requestParameters.StartDate = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Start date of documents to return.
 This defaults to the previous month. (optional) requestParameters.EndDate = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | End date of documents to return.
-This defaults to the current date. (optional) requestParameters.Flow = out;  // string | Optionally filter by document direction, where issued = `out` and received = `in` (optional) requestParameters.Count = true;  // string | When set to true, the count of the collection is also returned in the response body (optional) requestParameters.CountOnly = false;  // string | When set to true, only the count of the collection is returned (optional) requestParameters.Filter = id eq 2023-02-000016;  // string | Filter by field name and value.
+This defaults to the current date. (optional) requestParameters.Flow = out;  // string | Optionally filter by document direction, where issued = `out` and received = `in` (optional) requestParameters.Count = true;  // string | When set to true, the count of the collection is also returned in the response body (optional) requestParameters.CountOnly = false;  // string | When set to true, only the count of the collection is returned (optional) requestParameters.Filter = id eq 52f60401-44d0-4667-ad47-4afe519abb53;  // string | Filter by field name and value.
 This filter only supports <code>eq</code> .
 Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering.
 Filtering will be done over the provided startDate and endDate.
 If no startDate or endDate is provided, defaults will be assumed. (optional) requestParameters.Top = 10;  // decimal? | If nonzero, return no more than this number of results.
 Used with <code>$skip</code> to provide pagination for large datasets.
 Unless otherwise specified, the maximum number of records that can be returned from an API call is 200 records. (optional) requestParameters.Skip = 10;  // string | If nonzero, skip this number of results before returning data.
 Used with <code>$top</code> to provide pagination for large datasets. (optional)